If you are new to R or are having trouble understanding the code in

 .

-The easiest way to access the data in the data repository is the new
+The easiest way to access the data from the release is the function

-into memory and supports multiple data formats.
-Loading all play-by-play
+memory and supports multiple data formats.
+Loading all play-by-play data

 Joining roster data to the play-by-play data set is possible as well.